ppriyam7/capsynth/README.md

-# capsynth
+# CapSynth

-Video captioning website built using MERN and OpenCV.
+Video captioning website built using MERN stack and OpenCV.